microsoft/ML-For-Beginners/8-Reinforcement/README.md

 - **A reward function**, which would tell us how well we did during each move or game.

-The main difference between other types of machine learning and RL is that in RL we typically do not know whether we win or lose until we finish the game.
+The main difference between other types of machine learning and RL is that in RL, we typically do not know whether we win or lose until we finish the game.
 Thus, we cannot say whether a certain move alone is good or not - we only receive a reward at the end of the game.
 And our goal is to design algorithms that will allow us to train a model under  uncertain conditions.
 We will learn about one RL algorithm called **Q-learning**.

 ## Lessons